-Please note that if schools are closed, they will remain closed all day for scheduled activities, including remedial programs, extracurricular activities, use of facilities by non-school groups and special evening programs.
+If schools are closed, they will remain closed all day for scheduled activities, including remedial programs, extra-curricular activities, use of facilities by non-school groups, and evening programs.

-Please also note that when school is delayed, there is no supervision for students until schools open two hours later than the usual time, so parents should not drop their children off at school until they open.
+When school is delayed, there is no supervision for students until schools open two hours later than the usual time, so parents should not drop their children off at school until they open.
 Additionally, on school delays, there is no breakfast served.